hadley/adv-r/Rcpp.md

 * `upper_bound` returns an iterator.
 If we wanted the value of the `upper_bound` we could dereference it; to figure out its location, we use the `distance` function.

 * Small note: if we want this function to be as fast as `findInterval` in R (which uses hand-written C code), we need to cache the calls to `.begin()` and `.end()`.
 This is easy, but it distracts from this example so it has been omitted.
+Making this change yields a function that's slightly faster than R's `findInterval` function, but is about 1/10 of the code.

 It's generally better to use algorithms from the STL than hand rolled loops.
 In "Effective STL", Scott Meyer gives three reasons: efficiency, correctness and maintainability.
 Algorithms from the STL are written by C++ experts to be extremely efficient, and they have been around for a long time so they are well tested.
 Using standard algorithms also makes the intent of your code more clear, helping to make it more readable and more maintainable.